Looking for answers to questions regarding demolition in New York? You've come to the right place.

 Depending on the complexity of your project, it could take anywhere from one week to three or four in order to obtain all the necessary permits.

-So, how does the process work for obtaining a demolition permit?
+How does the process work for obtaining a demolition permit?

-STEP 1: Tell your neighbors about impending demolition.
+Step 1: Tell your neighbors about impending demolition.

 In New York City, before the submission process can even begin, residents are required to send all adjoining property owners written notification of the demolition taking place (via certified mail) 5 days prior to submitting the permit application to the Department of Building.

-STEP 2: Apply for a demolition permit.
+Step 2: Apply for a demolition permit.

 The contractor/company you hire will need to apply for a demolition permit next.

-STEP 3: Inform DOB if asbestos is present or not.
+Step 3: Inform DOB if asbestos is present or not.